Why do I need professional advice?

 Buyers are sometimes tempted to rely solely on their lender’s valuation report, when buying a property.
 The purpose of such reports is simply to tell the lender whether the property is worth the price that you have agreed and whether it would be readily saleable, if it had to be taken into possession.
 More often than not, the report will have been based on a very brief, superficial inspection of the property and will take the form of a tick-box form.
 With so much at stake, it is most unwise to rely solely on the lenders report.
 Most buyers who do so will not make the same mistake again!

-If you have any other questions about our services or general questions about our industry please feel free to contact us and we will try and help you.
-If we can’t help directly, we will probably know someone who can!
+If you have any other questions about my services - or general questions about the house-buying process, please feel free to contact me and I will try and help you.
+If I can’t help directly, I will probably know someone who can!